mattkrick/fast-bitset/README.md

 <a name="BitSet+and"></a>
 ### bitSet.and(bs) ⇒ <code>[BitSet](#BitSet)</code>
 Perform a bitwise AND on two bitsets
-Both bitsets must have the same number of words, no length check is performed to prevent and overflow
+Both bitsets must have the same number of words, no length check is performed to prevent and overflow.

 **Kind**: instance method of <code>[BitSet](#BitSet)</code>
 **Returns**: <code>[BitSet](#BitSet)</code> - a new bitset that is the bitwise AND of the two